Japhar Welfare Society: A Beacon of Hope and Empowerment for the Needy | www.lokmattimes.com

 Japhar Welfare Society: A Beacon of Hope and Empowerment for the Needy

-PNN Sangrur (Punjab) [India], November 29: In a profound act of empowerment and solidarity, the Japhar Welfare Society, led ...
+Sangrur (Punjab) [India], November 30: In a profound act of empowerment and solidarity, the Japhar Welfare Society, led by Dr. ...

 The Japhar Welfare Society, in collaboration with the Sarbat da Bhala Society, is dedicated to sustaining efforts in providing affordable medical assistance to cancer patients through the Modi Khanna initiative.